sistia01/Giotto-Sphinx-Website/source/gettingstarted.rst

 R Installation
 ==================
-If this is your first time installing an R Package please proceed to **First Time R Package Installation.** If you are already familiar with installing R packages please proceed to **First Time Giotto Installation**.
+If this is your first time installing an R Package please proceed to `First Time R Package Installation <FirstTimeR>`_.
+If you are already familiar with installing R packages please proceed to **First Time Giotto Installation**.

 .. _FirstTimeR: